In 2010, François Payard,

 Paris in association with the Relais Desserts.

-2014 to discover macarons in New York as bakeries across the
+2015 to discover macarons in New York, as

 free macaron tell the shop you are there for

 locations, a portion of the day’s macaron

 sales will be donated to City-Harvest.